cliss/camel/README.md

 # Change Log

+* __1.2.1__ Significant cleanup/restructuring.
+Now less embarrassing!
+Removal of lots of similar-sounding functions and more liberal use of data that we've already collected in allPostsSortedAndGrouped().
 * __1.2.0__ Changes from [marked](https://github.com/chjj/marked) to
 [markdown-it](https://github.com/markdown-it/markdown-it), adds support for footnotes.
 * __1.1.0__ Fix post regex issue, adds support for redirects, adds `/count` route, prevents year responses for unreasonable years
 * __1.0.1__ Adds x-powered-by header, upgrades to packages
 * __1.0.0__ Initial release